mWater/mwater-visualization/README.md

 Each widget may have a scope (private data indicating which part is highlighted) and apply filters as a result to other widgets

+## Component Layout

+`Dashboard` is a convenience class which holds a `DashboardViewComponent` and a `DashboardDesignerComponent` (if designing).
+It holds the state of the design.

+`DashboardViewComponent` holds the scoping (clicking on a chart's element filters all others.
+The element clicked on is the scope and the filters are applied to all other widgets)
+It is also responsible for removing widgets and it holds the drag and drop `WidgetContainerComponent`.

+The dashboard works with abstract `Widget`s.
+Widgets have methods to create a viewer and a designer element

+For charts, a `ChartWidget` is created which makes a `ChartWidgetComponent` that holds the current query results as state.
+It also renders the trimmings such as resize handle, remove button and border.

+`ChartWidgetComponent` calls its `Chart` class to create the queries and create the display element

 ## TODO